Epik: Expansion of services

 Until 2018, Epik primarily focused on domain trading and mostly stayed out of the public spotlight.
 Following a series of acquisitions in 2019, Epik also began providing an increasing variety of other web services including web hosting, content delivery network (CDN) services, and DDoS protection.

 Leadership changes and new ownership

 In September 2022, Monster stepped down as CEO and installed Brian Royce as his successor.
-After repaying debts to avoid litigation, and amid allegations of financial misconduct by Monster, on June 8, 2023, Epik.com and its associated domain registrar platform were sold to Epik LLC.
+After repaying debts to avoid litigation, and amid allegations of financial misconduct by Monster, on June 8, 2023, Epik.com and its associated domain registrar platform were sold to Epik LLC for $5 million.
 Epik LLC is owned by Registered Agents Inc., a registered agent company founded by Dan Keen.
 Registered agents act as official points of contact for companies, allowing business owners to maintain privacy.
 The sale was finalized in January 2024 after ICANN approved the transfer.
+Domain Incite confirmed after the transfer that neither Monster, Royce, nor any other members of leadership or shareholders, were involved in the new entity, contrary to speculation.
 Epik made changes to its terms of service during the ICANN review that saw the company remove violators and “problematic clients” from its platform.

+Representatives from Registered Agents Inc. made efforts to distance the new Epik from its previous reputation in statements to Domain Incite and TechRadar stating the registrar would focus on entrepreneurs and small business owners.
+According to Christopher Ambler, a former principal GoDaddy software architect who joined RAI in 2022, Epik is no longer "the right-wing registrar".